 EWT is the measure that indicates the additional minutes wait time of passengers beyond the scheduled value on high frequency bus routes.
-EWT was lower (better) than target in quarter 4, (graph 9).
-This sustained, very good performance of the bus network will, in part, be due to the reduction in traffic volumes illustrated in graph 5 above, but also the better control that operators have as more of them make effective use of the I-Bus system.
+EWT was equal to target in quarter 1, (Graph 9).
+This sustained very good performance of the bus network because of the better control that operators have as more of them make effective use of the I-Bus system.
+Please note: We understand that these figures are produced for the first time using the I-Bus system as opposed to the traditional manual survey.

-Graph 9 - Q1 2007/08- Q4 2011/12, Excess Wait Time (minutes) on high frequency bus routes
+Graph 9 - Q1 2007/08- Q1 2012/13, Excess Wait Time (minutes) on high frequency bus routes

-The annual target remains at 1.1 for 2011/12 year, but the seasonal target is higher
+^{}The annual target remains at 1.1 for 2012/13 year, but the seasonal target is higher

 The graph below represents the historical trend of the percentage of scheduled bus kilometres operated.
-This measure of performance is above (better than) target.
+This measure of performance is below (worst than) target.
 Again, the graph shows seasonal targets.

-Graph 10 - Q1 2007/08- Q4 2011/12, Percentage of Scheduled Bus Kilometres Operated
+Graph 10 - Q1 2007/08- Q1 2012/13, Percentage of Scheduled Bus Kilometres Operated